-- Epinephrine auto-injector is usually given as a one-time dose in an emergency situation.
+- Epinephrine auto-injector is usually given in an emergency situation.
 If you are unable to use epinephrine auto-injector, seek medical attention immediately.

-- If you miss a dose of epinephrine auto-injector, contact your doctor right away.
+- If you miss a dose of epinephrine auto-injector, seek immediate medical attention.

 Ask your health care provider any questions you may have about how to use epinephrine auto-injector.

 Important safety information:

 - Never put your thumb, fingers, or hand over the tip of the auto-injector.
-Do NOT remove the cap until ready to use.
+Do NOT remove the cap until you are ready to use epinephrine auto-injector.

 - Only inject epinephrine auto-injector into the outer thigh.
 Never inject epinephrine auto-injector into hands, fingers, feet, or toes.
 Doing so may cause a loss of blood flow and result in tissue damage to these areas.
-If you accidentally inject epinephrine auto-injector into any of these areas, seek immediate emergency medical attention.
+If you accidentally inject epinephrine auto-injector, seek immediate emergency medical attention.

 - It may be helpful to train others how to give epinephrine auto-injector in case you are unable to give it to yourself during a reaction.

 - Diabetes patients - Epinephrine auto-injector may raise your blood sugar.
 High blood sugar may make you feel confused, drowsy, or thirsty.
 It can also make you flush, breathe faster, or have a fruit-like breath odor.
-If these symptoms occur, tell your doctor right away.
+If these symptoms occur or persist, tell your doctor right away.

 - Patients with Parkinson disease may notice a temporary worsening of symptoms (eg, uncontrolled muscle movements).
 If these symptoms persist, contact your doctor.

 - Use epinephrine auto-injector with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using epinephrine auto-injector while you are pregnant.
 It is not known if epinephrine auto-injector is found in breast milk.
 If you are or will be breast-feeding while you use epinephrine auto-injector, check with your doctor.
 Discuss any possible risks to your baby.